 We would advise against using the Snoreeze Oral Device if you suffer from a serious respiratory condition such as asthma or emphysema.

 This depends on how many missing teeth you have, and which ones they are.
 A few missing molars at the back of your mouth should be okay, but if you have several front teeth missing you may have problems using the Oral Device.
-If you have crowns, we don’t recommend wearing an Oral Device without first consulting your dentist.
-This is especially true if you have crowns on your front teeth, as these are the teeth that have the most pressure placed on them.
+If you have crowns or a bridge, we don’t recommend wearing an Oral Device without first consulting your dentist.
+This is especially true if you have crowns or a bridge on your front teeth, as these are the teeth that have the most pressure placed on them.
 For those who wear dentures, the Snoreeze Oral Device can be used if your dentures are kept in the mouth while sleeping.
 The Oral Device cannot be used if you have full dentures and these are removed while sleeping.
 If you wear partial dentures and they are removed at night, then you would need the majority of your front teeth and several of your rear teeth to be able to use the Snoreeze Oral Device.
 Please consult your dentist or orthodontist if you are unsure about whether the Snoreeze Oral Device is suitable for you.

 Can I use the Snoreeze Oral Device instead of my CPAP machine?